What Makes a Journal’s Impact Factor Matter?

 Mistake #4: Assuming It Reflects Individual Researcher Quality

 Perhaps the most dangerous misconception is using a journal's impact factor as a proxy for the quality of an individual author.
-A researcher who publishes in a high-impact journal like Nature* or JCTC* is certainly working in a prestigious venue, but the impact factor tells you nothing about the specific rigor, accuracy, or importance of their individual study.
+In real terms, a researcher who publishes in a high-impact journal like Nature* or JCTC* is certainly working in a prestigious venue, but the impact factor tells you nothing about the specific rigor, accuracy, or importance of their individual study.
 It is a metric for the venue*, not the scholar*.

 Beyond the Number: A Holistic View